 If a foster family home or child-care institution is licensed for a portion of a month, the State may claim FFP for the entire month when the otherwise eligible child has resided in that home for the entire month.
 The State shall prorate any claims when the otherwise eligible child has resided in the home or institution for a portion of the month.
 A new license is required to make any subsequent month's payments.
 If a foster family home is placed on probation due to lack of compliance with a licensing or approval standard, the State may not claim FFP for foster care maintenance payments during the time that the foster home does not comply with the standards.
-However, if the home meets all of the licensure or approval standards but is on probation only in the sense that it is a newly licensed home requiring more frequent supervision by the agency, the period of probation would not preclude Title IV-E foster care payments being made on behalf of an eligible child in the home.
+However, if the home meets all of the licensure or approval standards but is on probation only in the sense that it is a newly licensed home requiring more frequent supervision by the agency, the period of probation would not preclude title IV-E foster care payments being made on behalf of an eligible child in the home.

 Example 1: Child entered foster care through a CHINS Order and was placed on April 10, in a home meeting full approval criteria.
 The initial court order had the required best interest/contrary to welfare language but lacked reasonable efforts language.
 The reasonable efforts requirement was met on April 25, (within 60 days of initial order).
 The child was screened and found to meet all AFDC relatedness criteria.
-Entitlement for Title IV-E maintenance payments may be claimed beginning April 10, since this was the first day of placement in the month in which all requirements were met.
+Entitlement for title IV-E maintenance payments may be claimed beginning April 10, since this was the first day of placement in the month in which all requirements were met.

 Example 2: Local Agency did an emergency removal of child on March 31, and placed the child in a fully approved foster home.
 The Emergency Removal Order was signed on April 2, and had all initial judicial language.
 The child was screened and found to meet all AFDC relatedness criteria.
-Entitlement to Title IV-E for maintenance may begin April 1, as that is the first day of placement in the month in which all initial Title IV-E requirements were met.
-The judicial language is a requirement and that was not met until April 2.
+Entitlement to title IV-E for maintenance may begin April 1, as that is the first day of placement in the month in which all initial title IV-E requirements were met.
+Even when a petition is filed by the agency during the removal month

+(March 31st) the judicial language is a requirement and that was not met until April 2.

-Note: A child placed with his parents is not eligible for Title IV-E maintenance payments but may be eligible for TANF during a trial visit if the agency retains custody.
+Note: A child placed with his parents is not eligible for title IV-E maintenance payments but may be eligible for TANF during a trial visit if the agency retains custody.